The most...

 • Airedale terrier: this terrier is another one that can get nervous in the presence of other dogs.
 They have a tendency to trigger fights and can also develop other behavioral issues when away from their companion.

 • West highland white terrier: also known as Westy, these are another popular breed of terriers.
-The problem, in addition to his propensity to suffer skin problems, is a nervous temperament.
+The problem, in addition to their propensity to suffer skin problems, is a nervous temperament.
 Therefore, they will need a lot of attention and exercise.

 Top Dog Breeds With the Worst Separation Anxiety - Terrier dog breeds